 If you’re contacting us from a charity, please note that you’ll still need to purchase a licence.
 We get many requests for free footage and unfortunately we’re simply not able to give away our material.
-But we have a range of rates and we will take your charitable status into account when quoting.

 We’ll quote you for your project per minute and second of footage used.
 If you’re not sure exactly how much you’ll be using, we can provide you with screeners to use in your offline.

 Alternatively, you can go straight for high resolution material by paying for a licence (do note that this is non-refundable).
 You pay for a certain amount up-front (there’ll be a minimum amount depending on the licence) and then, once your edit is complete, you can tell us if you used any extra.
 You’ll then pay for any additional seconds of footage that you used.

 Do note that you’re not limited in the number of films you can use.
 If you license, for example, 60 seconds of footage, you can make up those 60 seconds from bits and pieces of as many different films as you’d like.